What is Mizan Therapy?

 What is involved with self-care massage?
 How long will it take?

-Clients who perform self-care obtain faster relief from symptoms.
+Clients who perform self-massage obtain faster relief from symptoms.

 Where can I find a Mizan Therapist?

-I am based between Leeds and Bradford.
-If you need someone closer to home, there is a list of therapists on the Mizan Therapy website
+I am based in Shipley.
+If that’s nowhere near you, there is a list of practitioners on the Mizan Therapy website